U.S. Army Command, Intelligence, Signals, Etc:

 Army Special Communications Operations RVN:

-Military Auxiliary Radio System (MARS), was but one type of radio being used in Vietnam, there were Radio-Research Groups and Radio Shacks, popped up all over, no doubt the enemy would like to get to.
+Military Auxiliary Radio System (MARS) was but one type of radio being used in Vietnam; there were Radio-Research Groups and Radio Shacks, popped up all over.
+No doubt, the enemy would like to get to.
 MARS made it able for the soldiers were able to call home a talk to whoever once or twice during their tour, some more from time to time, able to talk to their Mom and Dad or Girl Friend or Wife, threw short-wave, and single-sideband radios they could communicate by skipping along skywave, to civilian operators in the US - this was never possible near a war zone before.

 There was a lot to ' Signals Operations in Vietnam, Line-men, Operators, Maintenance/repairmen, Decoders, And other various "Wireless Radio, and Telephone Operators, Air-Ground Communications, all run by Batteries, or Generator and their Operators, and maintenance mechanics, and other Personal assigned to 'Signal's':

 The 362nd Signal Company was the main signals unit deployed to Vietnam from March 23, 1962, to March 15, 1973.
 They were a part of the 39th Signal Battalion.
 The 362nd served there from top to bottom of South Vietnam.
-They worked with the Infantry patrols, the long-range reconnaissance troops, and radiotelephone communications throughout South Vietnam, there was also one site located at the Udorn Air Force Base in Thailand.
+They worked with the Infantry patrols, the long-range reconnaissance troops, and radiotelephone communications throughout South Vietnam; there was also one site located at the Udorn Air Force Base in Thailand.

 By early 1964, the Ubon site had been reassigned.
-Before the acknowledged real involvement in Vietnam War, in 1964, the 362nd had started operating the Microwave Communications sites in Soc Trang, Vinh Long, Phulan (near Saigon), Nha Trang, Quin Nhon, Danang, Hue, Quang Ngai, Pleiku, Ban Me Thuot and Gia Nghia.
+Before the acknowledged real involvement in the Vietnam War, in 1964, the 362nd had started operating the Microwave Communications sites in Soc Trang, Vinh Long, Phulan (near Saigon), Nha Trang, Quin Nhon, Danang, Hue, Quang Ngai, Pleiku, Ban Me Thuot, and Gia Nghia.

 There were many other kinds of radio communications being operated by the 362nd Signal Company, one of these was the TRC-90 Microwave link system joining Soc Trang to Vinh Long and Phulan, linking Phu Lam with Gia Nghia, Ban Me Thuot, and, Pleiku, that provided the links to Danang, Hue, and Quang Ngai.

 The 362nd Signal Company was one of the first in Vietnam and would be the last out.
-Their final mission was obviously the handing over of the high-tech communications sites to the International Control Commission following the signing of the Paris Peace Agreement.
+Their final mission was the handing over of the high-tech communications sites to the International Control Commission following the signing of the Paris Peace Agreement.

 05G Signal Security Specialist, 05H EW/SIGINT Morse Interceptor, and the 05K EW/SIGINT Non-Morse Interceptors officially.